alfonsojack/alfonsojack/README.md

 - 🙂 I’m an avid reader, sports fan, linguistics nerd, and swimmer

 - 🌱 I’m currently learning Tailwind and React Native

+- 📫 How to reach me: jonathankalfonso@gmail.com

 - ❓ Ask me about my experience as a Frontend student at the Turing School of Software & Design